Achieving Payment Card Industry Data Security Standard (PCI DSS) can be a lengthy and expensive process.

 Integrating VGS solutions into your business provides you with powerful and useful data management tools, along with peace of mind in knowing that all your sensitive information is safe, secure, and compliant.
 But what exactly does that entail?

-With basic integrations of our innovative VGS products, merchants who must achieve PCI DSS Compliance Levels 2-4 (those that process fewer than 6 million transactions) and service providers who must complete Level 2 compliance (those who process fewer than 300,000 transactions) can automatically achieve PCI compliance - by inheriting VGS’ compliance posture.
+With basic integration of the VGS platform, merchants who must achieve PCI DSS Compliance Levels 2-4 and service providers who must complete Level 2 compliance can almost instantly achieve PCI compliance — by inheriting VGS’ compliance posture.

 But how do VGS partners prove they’ve reached full compliance through our data security and routing solutions?